 - Self-service group management An example of this scenario is two users who both have SharePoint Online sites that they set up independently.
 They want to give each other’s teams access to their sites.
 To accomplish this, they can create one group in Azure AD, and in SharePoint Online each of them selects that group to provide access to their sites.
 When someone wants access, they request it from the Access Panel, and after approval they get access to both SharePoint Online sites automatically.
 Later, one of them decides that all people accessing the site should also get access to a particular SaaS application.
 The administrator of the SaaS application can add access rights for the application to the SharePoint Online site.
 From then on, any requests that get approved gives access to the two SharePoint Online sites and also to this SaaS application.

-- Set Users can create security groups or Users can create Office groups to Enabled.
+- Set Users can create security groups or Users can create Office 365 groups to Yes.

-You can also use Users who can use self-service for security groups to achieve a more fine-grained access control over self-service group management for your users.
-When Users can create groups is enabled, all users in your directory are allowed to create new groups and add members to these groups.
-By also setting Users who can use self-service for security groups to Some, you are restricting group management to only a limited group of users.
+You can also use Users who can manage security groups and Users who can manage Office 365 groups to achieve more granular access control over self-service group management for your users.
+When Users can create groups is enabled, all users in your tenant are allowed to create new groups and add members to these groups.
+By setting them to Some, you are restricting group management to only a limited group of users.
 When this switch is set to Some, you must add users to the group SSGMSecurityGroupsUsers before they can create new groups and add members to them.
-By setting Users who can use self-service for security groups to All, you enable all users in your directory to create new groups.
+By setting Users who can use self-service for security groups and Users who can manage Office 365 groups to All, you enable all users in your tenant to create new groups.

-You can also use the Group that can use self-service for security groups box to specify a custom name for a group whose members can use self-service.
+You can also use Group that can manage security groups or Group that can manage Office 365 groups to specify a single group whose members can use self-service.

 These articles provide additional information on Azure Active Directory.